particle-iot/docs/src/content/reference/firmware.md

 - APN only
 - USERNAME & PASSWORD only
-- APN, USERNAME & PASSWARD
+- APN, USERNAME & PASSWORD

 **Note**: When using the default `SYSTEM_MODE(AUTOMATIC)` connection behavior, it is necessary to call `cellular_credentials_set()` with the `STARTUP()` macro outside of `setup()` and `loop()` so that the system will have the correct credentials before it tries to connect to the cellular network (see EXAMPLE).